 Please see below for all of the Online HMIS New User Training requirements to obtain a Clarity License

 ** NEW USER’S ONLY**

-1. HMIS New USER Only Webinar: Watch the New User Webinar, and complete the guided data entry practice successfully, data is checked by the HMIS team.
+1. HMIS New User Webinar: Watch the New User Webinar, and complete the guided data entry practice successfully, data is checked by the HMIS team.

 Please see our Events page for upcoming training sessions and registration requirements.